-Once daily load had been calculated for each sample date, a maximum allowable load was calculated in the same manner, using the maximum allowable Enterococci standard of 35 cfu/100 mL (Figure 5-27 West Fork Lower calculated Daily Load, where $V_t = Daily$ total volume $(m^3/day)$ , which is defined as the volume of bayou water $(m^3/day)$ plus the volume of bay water $(m^3/day)$ ).
+Once daily load had been calculated for each sample date, a maximum allowable load was calculated with the same method.
+The maximum allowable Enterococci standard of 35 cfu/100 mL was used (Figure 5-27 West Fork Lower calculated Daily Load, where $V_t = Daily$ total volume (m3/day).
+Defined as the volume of bayou water (m3/day) plus the volume of bay water (m3/day)).
 Analysis of the calculated daily load versus the maximum allowable Enterococci load resulted in amount of exceedance by sample.
 The percent exceedance calculated for these samples represents the percent decrease necessary for daily load to be at or under the maximum allowable Enterococci load.
-In Figure 5-27 West Fork Lower calculated Daily Load, the blue dots on or below the yellow line are meeting the maximum allowable Enterococci load; the blue dots above the line are exceeding the maximum allowable Enterococci load.
+In Figure 5-27 West Fork Lower calculated Daily Load, the blue dots on or below the yellow line meet the maximum allowable Enterococci load; the blue dots above the line exceed the maximum allowable Enterococci load.
 As with the percent reduction goal determined by LDC analysis, the percent exceedance categories were evaluated (see section 5.7 Double Bayou Watershed Load Duration Curve for the LDC percent reduction goal and percent exceedance discussion).
 As opposed to categorizing by flow, such as with the LDC analysis, the focus was on the categories themselves and frequency distribution of samples within each category (Table 5-2 West Fork Lower percent exceedances and reduction).

 Percent Exceedance Category Number of % exceedances in each category Percent Reduction

 75-100% 17 90%

 40-74% 15 59%

-Under 0 10.4.40/
+Under 0

 (meeting 14 -1044%

 criteria) - 39%